animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 the cached data later, which can be useful for moving data between environments, such as from production to a staging or test environment to reproduce data-related issues in a controlled context.
-You can combine Spring Data for GemFire's Snapshot Service support with [Spring's bean definition profiles](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#beans-definition-profiles) to load snapshot data specific to the environment as necessary.
+You can combine Spring Data for VMware GemFire's Snapshot Service support with [Spring's bean definition profiles](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#beans-definition-profiles) to load snapshot data specific to the environment as necessary.

-Spring Data for GemFire's support for GemFire's Snapshot Service begins with the `<gfe-data:snapshot-service>` element from the `<gfe-data>` XML namespace.
+Spring Data for VMware GemFire's support for GemFire's Snapshot Service begins with the `<gfe-data:snapshot-service>` element from the `<gfe-data>` XML namespace.